JervieM/Magis-Optics/README.md

 Diabetic Retinopathy (DR) is a complication of diabetes caused by damage to the blood vessels in the retina, potentially leading to vision loss if untreated.
 The condition progresses through different stages, from mild non-proliferative abnormalities to severe proliferative retinopathy, characterized by abnormal blood vessel growth.

+How It Works

+The model processes retinal images through convolutional layers and residual blocks, extracting detailed features.
+Using this information, it predicts the disease stage (0-4), assisting in both early detection and detailed diagnosis.

 Instructions:

 Upload a retinal image and see the model's prediction based on the 0-4 classification system.